andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/FEAT_GUI.rst

 .. figure:: FEAT_GUI_Demonstration.gif

+The next two tabs, Pre-stats and Registration, will be discussed in the following chapters.
 To resume the tutorial on the preprocessing steps, click the ``Next`` button.